CylonicRaider/Instant/docs/RUNNING.md

     ; Uncomment the following line to use a central manager process and to ; make bg-restart work.
     ;mode=spawn
+    ; Location of the "main" directory relative to the directory containing ; configuration file (which, in turn, is expected to be located at ; config/instant.ini).
+All other paths (except process command names) are ; relative to this.
+    work-dir=..
     ; Logging configuration.
     log-file=log/master.log
     ; Let the master process write a PID file.